Long-term Relationships of Trust

 Wage management for local employment

-Through communication, we deepen our understanding of human rights risks related to business activities and use them for future countermeasures.
+Through communication, we deepen our understanding of human rights risks related to business activities and use them for future measures.

 Raising awareness within the company about business and human rights